mosheDO/HSCTF-Writeups/re/asm-400/README.md

 ![images/asm5.png](images/asm5.png)

-Seems that the constants got incorrectly disassembled, as there is our "wrong" and "Congrats" in their full glory.
+Seems that the constants got incorrectly disassembled, as there is our "wrong" and "Congrats" in their full hex-encoded glory.
 Let's rename that and see what `wrong` and `right` are doing:

 ![images/asm6.png](images/asm6.png)